UW Speech & Hearing Clinic is closed for in-clinic appointments until further notice. Telepractice options are available (updated May 15, 2020)

-In response to the current novel coronavirus/COVID-19 outbreak and the risk it poses to our most vulnerable populations, the UW Speech & Hearing Clinic will be closed until June 22nd.
-All speech, language, and audiology appointments will be postponed until after June 22nd.
-Our audiologists will continue to provide essential hearing aid repair services once Governor Inslee's "Stay at Home" directive is lifted, but you need to call first to arrange for a time to drop off your hearing aid.
-We will not be able to see walk-in patients at this time.
+In response to the current novel coronavirus/COVID-19 outbreak and the risk it poses to the community, and especially our most vulnerable populations, the UW Speech & Hearing Clinic will be closed until further notice.
+All in-clinic speech and language, and audiology* appointments will be postponed until further notice.

 Please go to the Clinic Coronavirus Information page for more information about the closure.

 The UW Speech & Hearing Clinic is an outpatient center providing exceptional care to the community while serving as a clinical education and research facility.
 The clinic is a living laboratory in the Department of Speech and Hearing Sciences with graduate students preparing to become audiologists and speech-language pathologists along-side clinical educators who are experts in their field.
 Our graduate students provide services under the supervision of audiology and speech-language pathology clinical educators who are nationally certified by the American Speech-Language Hearing Association (ASHA) and licensed by the Washington Department of Health.

 The U.S. News and World Report ranks our graduate programs in Audiology and Speech-Language Pathology in the top five in the country year after year.
 We invite you and your family to see us for your hearing and speech/language needs, as well as participate in the preparation of the next generation of the best and brightest in Audiology and Speech-Language Pathology.

 U.W.
 SPEECH AND HEARING CLINIC POLICY regarding NON-DISCRIMINATION and AFFIRMATIVE ACTION